klairjas/klairjas.github.io/README.md

 # Hello, I'm Jaskaran Klair
 Aspiring Software Engineer | Java Developer | Problem Solver Focused on Algorithms & Systems

 I am a Computer Science and Systems student at the University of Washington Tacoma, passionate about building software that is logical, efficient, and impactful.
 I enjoy working on projects that push my understanding of algorithms, system design, and clean, modular code architecture.
-I bring a strong foundation in Java, recursion-based problem solving, and validating complex data structures—paired with a growing interest in automation and systems engineering shaped by my real-world work experience at Amazon.
+I bring a strong foundation in Java, recursion-based problem solving, and validating complex data structures paired with a growing interest in automation and systems engineering shaped by my real-world work experience at Amazon.

 # About Me